Best LangChain Alternatives in 2026

 Which LangChain alternative is best for production?

 Haystack is the most production-focused with its pipeline architecture and enterprise support from deepset.
 LlamaIndex with LlamaCloud is also production-ready.
+Semantic Kernel is the go-to for .NET enterprise teams.
 CrewAI and DSPy are newer and may require more custom infrastructure for production deployments.